KEY POINTS:

 When you import a used vehicle, it will undergo an inspection at the border, and may be identified as structurally damaged or deteriorated.
 A damage flag will then be logged on the Motor Vehicle Register, and a corresponding windscreen sticker, indicating the location of the damage, will be stuck to the vehicle by the border inspector.

-If your vehicle is flagged for damage at the border, it’s recommended to have it assessed by an appropriate agent, such as an entry certifier, before proceeding with any repairs.
 The entry certifier will determine whether the damage flag should be removed or if the repairs require certification by a specialist repair certifier or a heavy vehicle specialist certifier.
 If a repair certificate is required, the damage flag will remain on record in the Motor Vehicle Register.

 What happens if your car is written off with finance owing?

 Even if your car is declared a total loss, the loan you took out to purchase it does not simply vanish.
-You will remain responsible for repaying the loan, which could be expensive if you don’t have the appropriate insurance cover.
+You will remain responsible for repaying the loan, which could prove expensive if you don’t have the appropriate insurance cover.

 Compare personal loans for free with Canstar!